CornellPhysicsWiki/cornellphysicswiki.github.io/index.markdown

 ---
 <link rel="stylesheet" href="/main.css">

-# Welcome to the Unofficial Cornell Physics Wiki!
+# Welcome to the Cornell Physics Wiki!
 {:.no_toc}

 This is a resource for courses, research, graduate school, outreach, awards and scholarships, and other opportunities to be involved with physics at Cornell!